devutiljs/devutil/README.md

 ## Installation

-You can download JavaScript file directly or install it via 'npm' package manager.
+You can download a JavaScript file or install it via 'npm' package manager.

 ### JavaScript file